-There’s no doubt that squats are a go-to exercise to help build strength in the legs, but did you know that’s not the only benefit of kids squatting?
+There’s no doubt that squats are a go-to exercise to help build strength in the legs, but did you know that’s not the only benefit of squats for kids and babies?
 Squats are a key movement we use throughout our day that provide endless benefits including improved muscle strength, balance, hip mobility, and sensory regulation.
 All of these areas are super important when we talk about ways to help our kiddos better access and interact with their environment.
-Here’s a few of our favorite ways to incorporate squats for kids and toddlers.
+Here’s a few of our favorite ways to incorporate squats for babies, toddlers, and kids of all ages.

 As your child gets more comfortable squatting, you can move the toy lower and lower until they are reaching all the way to the floor and returning to stand!

 Similar to the previous exercise, this variation of squat increases the challenge by decreasing the amount of support from the arms.
 Try sticking squigz high and low on the wall, having your child squat down to pull them off while holding on to the wall for support.